 Supported SQL Server versions for SCCM Current Branch

-The below table lists all the SQL Server version supported by SCCM current branch 1511 and later.
+The below table lists all the supported SQL server versions for SCCM current branch 1511 and later.
 You can use the below versions of SQL Server with no minimum cumulative update version.

 |SQL Server Versions||CAS||PRIMARY||SECONDARY|